tordjoha/dat250_demo/dat250-expass2.md

 # Experiment 2: Rest API with Spring Boot

 ### Topics
+- What i did
 - technical problems that you encountered during installation and how you resolved
 - any pending issues with this assignment that you did not manage to solve

+#### What did I do?
+- Implemented the first draft of the PollApp domain model; Poll, PollManager, User, Vote, VoteOption
+- Made tests for the controllers first in Bruno, which is a test-driven approach so that when implementing the controllers these tests would pass
+- Implemented controllers; PollController, UserController, VoteController
+- Implemented some tests for the controllers in PollingTests, which is supposed to test out the main functions and flow of the polling application
+- Some technical difficulties were encountered, which I will describe below

 #### Technical Problems Encountered
 - When making API requests in Bruno and giving each request a test, they all came back as passed, even though I had not